July 31: Today in Royal History

 July 31, 1750 – Death of King João V of Portugal at Ribeira Palace in Lisbon, Portugal; buried at the Royal Pantheon of the House of Braganza at the Monastery of São Vicente de Fora in Lisbon.

 When João was nearly ten years old, his 32-year-old mother Maria Sophia of Neuburg died.
 His mother’s death caused changes in João’s behavior.
 He became withdrawn and depressed.
 His paternal aunt Catherine of Braganza, the widow of King Charles II of England, had returned to Portugal to live in 1693.
-Catherine took over the responsibilities of the care for João and remained his main female role model until her death in 1705.
+Catherine took over caring for João and remained his main female role model until she died in 1705.
 In 1706, João’s father Pedro II, King of Portugal died and his 17-year-old son João became King of Portugal.
 In 1708, João married Archduchess Maria Anna of Austria, the daughter of Leopold I, Holy Roman Emperor.
 The couple had six children.
 In 1742, 52-year-old João had a stroke and became partially paralyzed.
 He recovered somewhat but was left diminished and much less energetic.
 His wife Maria Anna served as regent for the rest of his life.
 After a reign of forty-three years, João V, King of Portugal, aged 60, died on July 31, 1750.

 Unofficial Royalty: King João V of Portugal